In this guide we’ll look at the best solar water features.

 Traditional Barrel Solar Water Feature Review

-As well as powering the fountain, the solar energy also powers LED lights which sit in the bowls of the of the water feature.
-These can be turned on at the push of a button, turning the fountain into an illuminated centrepiece at night.
+As mentioned, there are also LED lights that sit in the bottom bowl of the of the water feature.
+These can be turned on at the push of a button, illuminating the fountain at night time.

 Pitcher Cascade Solar Water Feature Review

-This Pitcher Cascade Solar Water Feature is made of durable resin that gives the appearance of dark red terracotta – it’s perfect for creating a Mediterranean feel in the garden.
+This Pitcher Cascade Solar Water Feature is made of durable resin that gives the appearance of dark terracotta – it’s perfect for creating a Mediterranean feel in the garden.